atmmdev/fitness.react/README.md

 ## Description

 This is a project made with React and Bootstrap, for Bodybuilding training, separated by weeks and days.
+See the live project site: [Click Here](https://atmm.dev/treinos/).

 ## Images and Descriptions of Screens